Import CSV Files in SvelteKit with Rowslint

-Add a complete CSV and Excel importer to your SvelteKit app with AI column mapping, in-browser parsing, and a typed form action handling validated rows.
-Works with Svelte 5 runes and Svelte 4.
+Add a CSV and Excel importer to SvelteKit with AI column mapping, in-browser parsing, and a typed form action for validated rows.

 SvelteKit’s pitch is “less code, faster apps” — and CSV import is one of the places where that pitch breaks down.
 Roll your own with papaparse, and you spend a sprint building a column-mapping UI; reach for svelte-csv-import, and you ship something basic that doesn’t handle Excel files or async validation.
 Either way, you’ve spent more time on file uploads than on the product.